-I can’t say there is one best social media for schools in Nigeria, but there is one way to find out the platforms that will be the most productive for you.
+There is one way to find out the platforms that will be the most productive for you.

-It is by finding out the platforms that both the parents and students are most active on.
-And then creating an account on those platforms to join them.
+It is by finding out the platforms that both the parents and students are most active on, and then creating an account on those platforms to join them.

-You can find out the platforms they are most active on by carrying out a survey or interviewing them.
+You can find out the platforms they are most active in by carrying out a survey or interviewing them.
 Ask them what social media platforms they use plus when they are most active on the platforms.

 You could also find out what kinds of content they’d love to see.